 We hope this Mother Teresa essay must have helped students in boosting their essay-writing skills.
 For more essays on different topics, such as Republic Day Essay, study material, and the latest updates, keep visiting BYJU’S.

 Mother Teresa changed the world through her various humanitarian efforts and showed everyone the true meaning of charity.

 Mother Teresa dedicated her life to the service of mankind, and she founded the Missionaries of Charity, a Roman Catholic congregation, to help the poor and sick people.

 Why is it necessary for young children to know about charity?

-To provide for the underprivileged section of people and to help the needy, proverty striken community is one of the most important quality which children should imbibe.
-These practises helps our country to become a better place to live in.
+Providing service to the underprivileged section of people and helping the needy and poverty-stricken community is one of the most important qualities which children should imbibe.
+These practices help our country to become a better place to live in.